rameshgkwd05/leetcodeSubmissionDownload/README.md

 ##Steps To follow to download your leetcode:
 1. Login to [leetcode](https://leetcode.com/) account on your default browser
 2. Get your session Id for leetcode.com from Browser.
-If you don't know how to get your session ID then follow [This Link](https://code.google.com/p/procurement/wiki/LoginWithSessionID).
+If you don't know how to get your session ID then follow [This Link](https://code.google.com/p/procurement/wiki/LoginWithSessionID#How_to_retrieve_the_value).
-3. Create a folder to save your leetcode codes.
+3. Create a folder to save your leetcode codes. ( say leetcodeDownloads )
-4. Keep the downloaded leetcode.py into that folder Then directory structure should be like this
+4. Keep the downloaded leetcode.py into that folder.
+   Then directory structure should be like this

    ```
   leetcodeDownloads
   |-- leetcode.py
-  |-- README
+  |
   ```
 5. Replace PHPSESSID field in leetcode.py file with your session ID (copied in step 2)
 6. run file as 'python leetcode.py